FIRST TIME at COURT EQUESTRIAN?

 A Hard Hat MUST be worn every time you are on a horse.
 This is the most important piece of equipment or clothing.
 We have a wide selection of hats that you can borrow, but most riders will want to buy their own.

 We strongly recommend that riders wear body protectors.
 This is a sort of "armour" in a waist coat design and provides an additional degree of protection if you fall off.
+We have a wide range of body protectors that can be borrowed.

 In poor light (that means at dusk, or any winter's day when it is overcast, or in heavy rain etc) we STRONGLY recommend that you wear something reflective when you ride outside the school grounds.
 It can be a reflective vest, or an arm or leg band etc. Just make sure you are seen at a distance by cars!